glasachin/Python_devops_training/specialized_learning/03_mqtt_setup.md

 Also, configure `ulimit` and adjust `systemd` service limits if needed.

 `NOTE: Client and Subscriber are different things.
 A client can have multiple subscribers`

+## Separate Clients for Subscriber and Publisher
+Yes, creating separate MQTT clients for subscribers and publishers can be a good practice depending on your use case and system requirements.
+While a single MQTT client can handle both subscribing and publishing, separating the two roles has several advantages.

+Advantages of Separate MQTT Clients
+Separation of Concerns:

+Each client can focus on a single responsibility: publishing or subscribing, simplifying the logic in your application.
+Scalability:

+You can independently scale publishers and subscribers based on their workloads.
+For example, a system might need many subscribers for data processing but fewer publishers.
+Reliability:

+If one client encounters issues (e.g., the subscriber), it won’t affect the other (e.g., the publisher), increasing overall system robustness.
+Performance:

+Separate clients reduce the likelihood of resource contention, such as message processing delays when handling both publishing and subscribing.
+Security:

+With separate clients, you can assign different access permissions for each role in the broker's ACL (Access Control List).
+For example:
+Publisher client: Write-only permission on a specific topic.
+Subscriber client: Read-only permission on that topic.
+Protocol or Library Limitations:

+Some MQTT libraries or implementations may have constraints when handling both roles in a single client, making separate clients a better choice.

+### Best Practices

+1. Unique Client IDs: Ensure each client has a unique identifier to avoid conflicts.
+2. Topic Wildcards: Use MQTT `wildcards (e.g., + or #)` for subscribers if `multiple topics` are involved.
+3. Resource Management: Monitor and optimize memory and CPU usage, especially on constrained devices.
+4. Broker Configuration: Define separate roles and permissions for publishers and subscribers in the broker's configuration.